 ROI Advantages of Using a Cloud-Based EHR at Your Practice

 Every day your eye care practice faces challenges.
 Billing issues, patient communication problems, and server crashes all add up to one thing—wasted time.
 Inefficiencies create chaos in the office, negatively affect patients, and directly impact your bottom line.
-You need EHR software to solve these problems and save you money.
+You need ophthalmology and optometry EHR software to solve these problems and save you money.

-When it comes to EHR software adoption habits, Software Advice reports that “99% prefer cloud-based deployment over on-premise deployment for their practice management software.”
+When it comes to optometric EHR software adoption habits, Software Advice reports that “99% prefer cloud-based deployment over on-premise deployment for their practice management software.”

 Everyone is moving to the cloud, but is it right for you?
 It’s a big investment in your success, and you’re wondering about the advantages of using a cloud-based EHR.
 No need to wonder anymore.
 Here are the solutions and savings you’ll experience with a cloud-based EHR system.